apereo/cas/cas-server-documentation/protocol/OpenID-Protocol.md

 OpenID identifiers are URIs.
 The default mechanism in CAS support is an uri ending with the actual user login (ie. http://my.cas.server/openid/*myusername* where the actual user login is *myusername*).
 This is not recommended and you should think of a more elaborated way of providing URIs to your users.

-Support is enabled by including the following dependency in the Maven WAR overlay:
+Support is enabled by including the following dependencies in the Maven WAR overlay:

     <dependency>
       <groupId>org.jasig.cas</groupId>
       <artifactId>cas-server-support-openid</artifactId>
       <version>${cas.version}</version>
     </dependency>
    <dependency>
       <groupId>ognl</groupId>
       <artifactId>ognl</artifactId>